murdockhou/pose-estimation-annotations/README.md

 TAB --------- Current joint is not applicable for current image

-Any key -------- register the annotation and move to next joint
+Any key -------- register the annotation and move to next joint (only accept the last time you "left click point".)

 #### After all the joints are annotated the joint coordinates is written to .json file you input and next image is loaded.